It’s a fact that most of us will experience the loss of someone close at some time in our life.

 Feeling grief is a natural response to a distressing experience and not a mental health condition.
 Many people will, however, go through a range of difficult and overwhelming emotions that can have a significant impact on their wellbeing.

 Separation from family and friends during the pandemic has made bereavement a much more difficult and isolating experience.
-Cruse Bereavement Care has produced a helpful resource ‘Coronavirus, grief and grief’.
+Cruse Bereavement Care has produced a helpful resource ‘Coronavirus, bereavement and grief’.